AtenaHatta/Portfolio-Nextjs/README.md

 <h2>🧐 Features</h2>
 💻 Performance: <br>
 　　As per the Lighthouse results, the Performance is at 100%, as is the SEO, Accessibility, and Best Practices.<br>
+　　Achieved 100% performance on both desktop and smartphone sizes.<br>
 　　By utilizing App router and optimizing all images, it's possible to achieve a faster runtime processing speed.<br><br>

 🌗 Dark Mode: <br>